composablehorizons/compose-unstyled/docs/index.md

   </div>
   <div class="testimonial-content">
     <div class="testimonial-text">
       "I wrote this library, so this will be biased 😁.
-I was tired of dealing with Material Compose sheets and dialogs issues, so I decided to write my own from scratch.
+I was tired of dealing with Material Compose sheets and dialogs issues, <a class="highlight" href="/bottom-sheet">so I decided</a> <a class="highlight" href="/modal-bottom-sheet">to write my own</a> <a class="highlight" href="/dialog">from scratch</a>.
 Plus, I needed high-quality, non-Material looking components for my Compose Multiplatform (desktop) apps, hence this library was born."
     </div>
     <div class="testimonial-author">